Heegaard Floer homology and knots determined by their complements: Introduction

 Then $K$ is the unknot.

 In particular, null-homologous knots in $L$-spaces are determined by their complements. \end{theorem} }

+In the statement above, by $L(p, q)$ we understand the result of $p/q$ surgery on the unknot in $S^3$.

 Shortly after the first version of this preprint was published, Ravelomanana \cite{ravelomananaComplement} published his proof of the fact that knots in $L$-space integral homology spheres are determined by their complements, thus reproving a part of our Theorem \ref{theorem-unknot-characterisation}.
-In a later version of his paper he was also able to show that knots in $\Sigma(2,3,5)$ are (in our terminology) strongly determined by their complements.
+In a later version of his paper, he was also able to show that knots in $\Sigma(2,3,5)$ are (in our terminology) strongly determined by their complements.

 Lens spaces are $L$-spaces (indeed, they are the reason for the name), so it follows that null-homologous knots in lens spaces are determined by their complements.
-In fact, Mauricio has proven the above Theorem for intergal slopes in \cite{mauricioThesis}, so, coupled with the Cyclic Surgery Theorem of \cite{CGLS}, Mauricio's result implies that null-homologous non-torus knots in lens spaces are determined by their complements (though Mauricio does not phrase it in this way).
+In fact, Mauricio has proven the above Theorem for integral slopes in \cite{mauricioThesis}, so, coupled with the Cyclic Surgery Theorem of \cite{CGLS}, Mauricio's result implies that null-homologous non-torus knots in lens spaces are determined by their complements (though Mauricio does not phrase it in this way).

 Some homological arguments allow us to prove a stronger result for lens spaces.
 First, we need to fix some notation.
-Suppose $K$ is a knot in a lens space $L = L(p,q)$ and $L$ is divided into two Heegaard solid tori $V$ and $W$.
+Note that we will be making some arbitrary choices.
+Suppose $K$ is a knot in a lens space $L = L(p,q)$ and view $L$ as a union of two Heegaard solid tori $V$ and $W$.
 Isotope $K$ into $W$ and fix thus obtained isotopy class of $K$ in $W$.
-It has a well-defined winding number $w$ in $W$ (i.e. the algebraic intersection number of $K$ with a meridian of $W$ -- it does not make sense if we allow $K$ to leave $W$).
+Now that $K$ is viewed as a fixed knot in $W$, it has a well-defined winding number $w$ in $W$ (i.e. the algebraic intersection number of $K$ with a meridional disc of $W$ -- it does not make sense if we allow $K$ to leave $W$).
 Embed $W$ into $S^3$ in a standard way.
-This endows both $K$ and $W$ with a preferred longitude.
+This endows both $K$ and $W$ with a preferred longitude (note, again, that this only makes sense after we fix the embedding, which is chosen arbitrarily).
 We use thus obtained longitude of $K$ to identify slopes with rational numbers.

+Note that even though $w$ was fixed rather arbitrarily, it features in the Corollary below.
+This is because its remainder modulo $p$ is well-defined and the slope $n$ in the statement also depends upon the choices above.

 Then we have the following result